nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

  \end{aligned}
 $$

-For modeling purposes we will be using discrete units for bot age and time where the ages reflect Global Burden of Disease age Groups and years are single year groups.
+For modeling purposes we will be using discrete units for both age and time where the ages reflect Global Burden of Disease age Groups and years are single year groups.
 This allows for a trivial application for the AR1 precision matrix to be applied to each dimension.

 The precision matrix for a the geospatial portion follows a conditional auto-regressive form where elements are autoregressive if they are considered neighbors.
-Because we are using an areal approach we determine neighbors as those geographical units that share a border with one another.
+Because we are using an areal approach,using two dimensional units in space rather than a single point in space, we determine neighbors as those geographical units that share a border with one another.
 The matrix is defined as follows